 FCL (Full Container Load) offers greater security, while **LCL (Less than Container Load) **can reduce cost for small or moderate shipments.
 However, LCL may involve additional handling at depots, so packaging must be especially robust.

-Proper documentation is essential for customs clearance and regulatory compliance.
-Each form must match the others exactly—small inconsistencies can lead to long delays.
+Proper documentation is critical for customs clearance and regulatory compliance.
+Every document must match across product details, values, and quantities.
+Even small discrepancies can cause long delays or inspections.

 Medical devices are often subject to strict import regulations.
 Depending on your destination: